Randy Arozarena Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 25th-ranked team ERA among all league pitching staffs (4.65).
+- The Red Sox's 4.65 team ERA ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to allow the third-most home runs in baseball (77 total, 1.4 per game).
+- Red Sox pitchers combine to surrender 77 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The Red Sox will send Whitlock (2-2) to the mound to make his fifth start of the season.
-He is 2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched.
+- The Red Sox will send Whitlock (2-2) to make his fifth start of the season.
+He is 2-2 with a 5.14 ERA and 15 strikeouts through 21 2/3 innings pitched.

-- The right-hander's most recent appearance was on Saturday against the Arizona Diamondbacks, when he went five innings, surrendering one earned run while giving up three hits.
+- His last time out was on Saturday against the Arizona Diamondbacks, when the righty threw five innings, surrendering one earned run while allowing three hits.

-- In four games this season, the 26-year-old has put up a 5.14 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .278 to opposing hitters.
+- The 26-year-old has an ERA of 5.14, with 6.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.